iMark21/support/SupportVibrah.md

 ## Features 🚀

-• Choose from over 7 different intensities
+• Choose from over 7 different modes.

-• Easy to use power wave button
+• Easy to use power wave button.

-• First vibration app to support the Apple Watch
+• First vibration app to support the Apple Watch.

-• Simple and easy to use user interface
+• Simple and easy to use user interface.

 • Dark mode